Home » 9 easy day trips from Venice by train you can’t miss

 How to get from Venice to Vicenza by train: it’s a 45-minute journey with either Trenitalia (Frecciarossa or Regionale Veloce trains) or Italo.

-Tip: if you’re planning your day trip to Vicenza between April and September, make sure to include aperitivo at Terrazza della Basilica.
-It’s a fabulous panoramic cafè housed at the top of the Basilica Palladiana!
+Val’s tip: if your day trip to Vicenza falls between April and September, be sure to enjoy an aperitivo at Terrazza della Basilica, a fabulous panoramic café at the top of the Basilica Palladiana!

 Bassano del Grappa and its historic distilleries

-For a change of scenery, you can head to Bassano del Grappa, a charming little town nestled in the Venetian Pre-Alps.
+For a change of scenery, consider heading to Bassano del Grappa, a charming little town nestled in the Venetian Pre-Alps.

-Palladio left his mark here too, precisely on the town’s most iconic sight, the Alpini Bridge.
-It’s a wooden covered bridge over the river Brenta, which the Renaissance architect rebuilt in the 16th century after it was destroyed several times.
+Palladio also left his mark here, specifically on the town’s most iconic sight – the Alpini Bridge.
+This wooden covered bridge spans the river Brenta and was reconstructed by the Renaissance architect in the 16th century after being destroyed multiple times.

-Bassano is also where Italy’s strong alcoholic drink – grappa – is produced.
-Great places to learn about this famous Italian distillate are Grapperia Nardini, Italy’s oldest distillery, and the Poli Grappa Museum.
+Bassano is renowned for producing Italy’s strong alcoholic drink, grappa.
+Two excellent places to delve into the world of this famous Italian distillate are Grapperia Nardini, the country’s oldest distillery, and the Poli Grappa Museum.

-Fans of grappa include Ernest Hemingway, who was in Bassano during World War I in 1918 serving as a voluntary driver for the American Red Cross housed in Ca’ Erizzo.
+Fans of grappa include Ernest Hemingway, who served as a voluntary driver for the American Red Cross here during World War I in 1918.
 This villa is now a museum dedicated to the writer.

 How to get from Venice to Bassano del Grappa by train: the journey is about 1 hour and 15 minutes with the Regional trains provided by Trenitalia.